adamqqqplay/dota2ai/README.md

 5. Push the change to origin repository.  (git push origin new-feature)
 6. Then go to the github site and launch the pull request under the new-feature branch of the git remote repository.
 If you have any questions or suggestions or tips, please feel free to ask Questions and everyone will communicate.
+We use both normal Lua and Mirana to develop this project.
+The Mirana compiler can be found at [Mirana](https://github.com/AaronSong321/Mirana).
+Mirana is an extension to Lua, supporting lambda expressions and other features.
+It supports all the syntax of Lua and compiles to Lua.
+For files written in Mirana, DON'T modify the Lua directly since the modifications are discarded after recompilation.
 ### Refer Link
 Here are some helpful information for developers. https://developer.valvesoftware.com/wiki/Dota_Bot_Scripting